Albany Great Danes men's lacrosse: #1 Ranking and the Final Four

-The Great Danes would run through the America East Tournament as the #1 seed and host to take home the title on May 5 in a 14–4 win over Vermont.
+The Great Danes ran through the America East Tournament as the #1 seed and host to take home the title on May 5 in a 14–4 win over Vermont.
 UAlbany would be given the #2 overall seed in the 2018 NCAA Lacrosse Tournament and would host the Southern Conference champion Richmond Spiders in the 1st Round of the tournament.
-Despite a close game early on, UAlbany would win 18–9 to advance to the NCAA Quarterfinals to face the Denver Pioneers at Hofstra.
+UAlbany would win 18–9 to advance to the NCAA Quarterfinals to face the Denver Pioneers at Hofstra.

-The May 19th match-up put two elite programs head to head.
-However, much hype was focused on the battle of the top two faceoff-men in the country, UAlbany's TD Ierlan and Denver's Trevor Baptiste.
+For the May 19th match-up between Albany and Denver, media attention focused on the matchup of the top two face-off men in the country, UAlbany's TD Ierlan and Denver's Trevor Baptiste.
 In this game, each player would go 15-of-30.
-Ierlan had the final faceoff victory and ground ball with 38 seconds left as UAlbany ran out the clock for the win.
-During the game Ierlan would win his 341st faceoff of the season, setting a new NCAA single season record.
-The former record holder was Brendan Fowler, who had 339 faceoff wins for Duke in 2013.
-The game was tight to the end, with the Great Danes holding a four-goal lead with under five minutes to play.
-Despite a furious comeback, UAlbany held on 15–13 to advance to the Final Four for the first time in school history after going 0–4 in their previous trips to the Quarterfinals.
+During the game, Ierlan would win his 341st face-off of the season, setting a new NCAA single-season record.
+The former record holder was Brendan Fowler, who had 339 face-off wins for Duke in 2013.
+The Great Danes held a four-goal lead with under five minutes to play.
+UAlbany held on 15–13 to advance to the Final Four for the first time in school history after going 0–4 in their previous trips to the Quarterfinals.
 It would be the first time a SUNY school earned a trip to a Men's Division I Final Four.
-UAlbany also matched its single season wins record with its 16th victory today.
+UAlbany also matched its single-season wins record with its 16th victory today.
 UAlbany was 16–3 in 2015.
-Also, UAlbany's senior class earned its 59th victory, becoming the winningest class in program history.
+UAlbany's senior class earned its 59th victory, becoming the winningest class in program history.
 The class was 59–11 overall in its four years.